laurascocco/laurascocco/README.md

 ## Hi there 👋

-I'm Laura, a Junior Data Analyst based in Venice, but always on the move, turning complex data into actionable insights.
+I'm Laura, a Junior Data Analyst born in Venice, but always on the move, turning complex data into actionable insights.

 While I haven't held a formal Data Analyst role, my journey has been filled with data-driven tasks.
 From managing financial data for international projects to enhancing AML systems at ING Bank and ensuring smooth logistics at B & C s.r.l., I've always worked with data to uncover trends and optimize processes.